-Students with intellectual disabilities enjoy the college experience through The Arc Jacksonville On Campus Transition (OCT) Program at the University of North Florida.
-Through OCT, adults can transition into adulthood alongside their contemporaries, maturing together in an environment that fosters independence while including supports.
+Students with intellectual differences enjoy the college experience through The Arc Jacksonville On Campus Transition (OCT) program at the University of North Florida.
+Through OCT, young adults ages 18-26 can transition into adulthood alongside their contemporaries, maturing together in an environment that fosters independence while including supports.

 OCT students follow a unique and customized plan for achievement, rather than a structured curriculum.
 Their individual Program of Study focuses upon: academic enhancement, career development, university life, health/personal growth, and independent living/community life.
 Students are encouraged and empowered to act as self-advocates and to further enhance their self-determination by careful selection of their Program of Study.